nshlapo/CompArchFinal/writeup.md

 ##Difficulties

-Withing each floating-point module, we encountered the constant difficulty of keeping track of our radix point.
+Writing each floating-point module, we encountered the constant difficulty of keeping track of our radix point.
 Each mathematical operation required different methods of calculating the resultant position.
 Most of the time we spent debugging was to diagnose incorrect placement of radix points.

 Division and multiplication rely on repeated subtractions or additions, respectively.
 This necessitates deciding between using only combinational logic and using up large amounts of space, or using clocked logic and less space.
 Because we decided to use clocked logic, we had to create multiple clocks to control differential levels of modules.
-The CPU we integrated with
+The CPU we integrated with WRITE SOME STUFF HERE.

-Clocking operations properly.
-We ran into some problems becaus we're single cycle, but you'd run into others if you were multi-cycling.
+We also had difficulties clocking operations properly.
+We ran into some problems because our CPU is single cycle but we need to perform many operations iteratively.

-Properly calculating radix point locations.
-Using mostly combinational logic.
-Figure out what scenarios we're going to run into.
+Additionally, adding on the implicit 1 at the beginning of floating point numbers to do operations and then removing it afterward caused many off-by-one errors.
+Often the new implicit one would not be in the same spot as the operand's implicit one.

 ##Work Plan Reflection

-All our planned operations were diagrammed by our 2nd meeting.
-Lot of debugging to figure out division problems Working in parallel on documentation and debugging.
-Most of mathematics is far easier to understand than we expected.
+We were reasonably accurate with scoping the project in terms of time spent, but we incorrectly alotted time.
+We were able to accomplish everything we had planned, and succeeded at a stretch goal of having CPU integration.

+We alotted algorithm analysis the most time, but every algorithm was reasonably simple to determine.
+Actually creating the block diagrams and then debugging the corresponding verilog modules was where most of our time was spent, as well as debugging the CPU integration.